josehoras/Traffic-Sign-Classifier/writeup.md

 The pictures I took, as well as some found on the web were classiffied correctly and, once the model was trained with over 93% accuracy, represented no challenge.

-I include more challenging images as they are useful to test the limits of our model, such as:
+I include more challenging images as they are useful to test the limits of the model, such as:

 - A defaced "Stop" sign
-- A "Dangerous curve to the left" that is probably not a German sign (German signs on the dataset show a curve with smaller angle).
+- A "Dangerous curve to the left" that is probably not a German sign (German signs on the dataset show a curve with an almost right angle).
 Also it is relevant to remember that its class is one with the lower frequency in our training data histogram shown above.
 Thus the issue may be also related to lack of training examples.
 - Incorrect cropping.
 Some signs were inside broader pictures, and I manually cropped the sign.
 If this cropping is not well focused on the sign, classification is difficult.
 - [Edinburgh's road signs hacked by artist](https://www.bbc.com/news/uk-scotland-edinburgh-east-fife-46139025)